 A GODZone course will generally be linear in the sense that the route will not normally involve looping back to the same point or visiting a location more than once.
 The GODZone philosophy is to make the course feel like a logical and inspiring journey for teams from start to finish.
 Whilst some teams will ‘race’ their way through the wilderness, most should treat GODZone as an expedition that provides an unrivaled sense of fulfillment should teams complete the course in the time frame allowed.
 It really is an Adventure Like No Other.

 GZ Pure and GZ Pursuit teams are given a team handbook and two sets of waterproof maps before the start.
+An additional set of maps will be provided to the support crew.
 As a general rule (though there has been no set format in previous Chapters), GZ Pure teams will receive their maps and handbook a few hours before they start.
 GZ Pursuit teams may receive their team handbook and maps earlier than GZ Pure teams if time for map preparation is limited – giving those teams additional time to consider strategy, route choice and aid map preparation.
 The handbook contains the description of each race checkpoint, transition areas, information about mandatory equipment and any cut-off points.
-To complete the full course of the GZ Pure, and GZ Pursuit events, teams must navigate through all the checkpoints and arrive at the finish line before any short course cut offs come into play and the course closes.
+To complete the full course of the GZ Pure and GZ Pursuit events, teams must navigate through all the checkpoints and arrive at the finish line before any short course cut offs come into play and the course closes.

 It is expected that the winning teams for both GZ Pure and GZ Pursuit will complete the courses in approximately 4-5 days, with weather and other mitigating factors having some influence on the final outcome.
 All teams in the GZ Pure and GZ Pursuit events will be permitted up to 8 and a half days to complete the course.
 There will be at least one mid-race cut off which will allow the slower teams on the respective courses to move towards the finish in an accelerated fashion.
 GODZone encourages and helps as many teams as practical to reach the finish line and at the same time experience the most exciting stages.